Smithguy86/OMGAndroid/README.md

 # OMGAndroid
-Project that shows how ListViews are created.
-Log is used to record the code's activity.
+Project that shows how to use mShareActionProvider and mSharedPreferences to share text to other applications and store information in memory, respectively.